-- 6.1 In accordance with its Funding Agreement, Holland Park School has places for a maximum of 230 students in its sixth form.
-In 2022, the school expects to admit to Year 12 a maximum of 115 students. - 6.2 The admission process for those with EHC Plans is separate from the arrangements shown here.
-You must contact your local authority for advice on school placements1. - 6.3 Where the number of applications received by the school for admission to the Sixth Form exceeds the number of places available, to ensure that places are fairly allocated according to the school's policy, applications are prioritised for admission as follows:
+6.1 In accordance with its Funding Agreement, Holland Park School has places for a maximum of 230 students in its sixth form.
+In 2023 and 2024, the school expects to admit to Year 12 a maximum of 115 students.

-6.2.1 Children in Public Care, also known as Looked After Children: (a) in care of the local authority, children who have been adopted; (b) or made subject to a child arrangement; (c) or special guardianship; (d) or immediately following having been looked after; (e) or previously looked after children, including those children who appear to Holland Park School to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-Please see note A at the end of this document.
+- 6.2 The admission process for those with EHC Plans is separate from the arrangements shown here.
+You must contact your local authority for advice on school placements. - 6.3 Where the number of applications received by the school for admission to the Sixth Form exceeds the number of places available, to ensure that places are fairly allocated according to the school's policy, applications are prioritised for admission as follows: - 6.2.1 Children in Public Care, also known as Looked After Children: (a) in care of the local authority, children who have been adopted; (b) or made subject to a child arrangement; (c) or special guardianship; (d) or immediately following having been looked after; (e) or previously looked after children, including those children who appear to Holland Park School to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Please see note A at the end of this document. - 6.3.1 Internal applicants who live nearest to the school.
+Nearness to the school will be measured in the same way as for Year 7 entry (as per para 2.5). - 6.3.2 External applicants who live nearest to the school.
+Nearness to the school will be measured in the same way as for Year 7 entry (as per para 2.5). - 6.4 The school will only consider applicants for courses which it has published as being available, and will not make other courses available at the request of applicants.

-1 An 'Education, Health and Care Plan' is a plan made by the local authority under section 37 of the Children and Families Act 2014, specifying the special educational provision required for a child/student.

-6.3.1 Internal applicants who live nearest to the school.
-Nearness to the school will be measured in the same way as for Year 7 entry (as per para 2.5).

-6.3.2 External applicants who live nearest to the school.
-Nearness to the school will be measured in the same way as for Year 7 entry (as per para 2.5).

-- 6.4 The school will only consider applicants for courses which it has published as being available, and will not make other courses available at the request of applicants.
 All places will be offered conditional on applicants achieving the required GCSE results for entry.
-These are a minimum of eight GCSE grades at 6-9 and a grade 7 in the subjects they wish to pursue at A Level. - 6.4 In the event that two or more applicants meet the criteria for entry after the oversubscription criteria has been applied, the offer of a place will be decided by random allocation.
+Please see note C at the end of this document. - 6.4 In the event that two or more applicants meet the criteria for entry after the oversubscription criteria has been applied, the offer of a place will be decided by random allocation.
 Please see note B at the end of this document. - 6.5 Where the school is unable to offer a place, remaining applicants meeting the entry criteria will be placed on a waiting list.
 They will be advised of the process for enquiring if there are further places available once GCSE results have been published in August.
-They will also be informed that if a place becomes available at the end of August, they will be contacted. - 6.6 There is a procedure to allow families to raise objection to a decision not to offer a place to study in the Sixth Form.
-You can appeal to an independent panel.
-Appeal hearings are managed for the school by the Royal Borough of Kensington and Chelsea.
-There is a comprehensive step-by-step guide on their website that advises on the appeals process.
+They will also be informed that if a place becomes available at the end of August, they will be contacted. - 6.6 If you have not been offered a place in the sixth form either the parent(s) and the student may appeal to an Independent Appeal Panel.
+An appeal form and guidance about the 6th form appeal process is available on the school's website.
+All appeals must be lodged within the timescale published on the appeal's section of the school's website.